Lunsford Richardson: Early life

 Lunsford Richardson was born in 1854 on a farm near Selma, North Carolina.
 He attended Horner and Graves School and Davidson College, where he graduated with highest honors in Latin in 1875.
 He taught at The Little River Academy before he became a pharmacist.
 He married Mary Lynn Smith, from Greensboro, North Carolina, in about 1884.
 They had two sons, H. Smith Richardson and Lunsford Richardson, and three daughters, Laurinda, Mary N. and Janet L.

 Richardson bought a drugstore in Selma where he concocted and sold a menthol-laced ointment for "croupy" babies that he labeled "Vick's" in honor of Dr. Joshua W. Vick, his brother-in-law who helped him get established in business.
 Later he sold the store in Selma and bought one in Greensboro.
 (This was the Porter and Tate Drugstore – Dr. Porter was the uncle of William Sydney Porter, the author known as O. Henry.)

 Development of VapoRub

 In 1890, he took over the retail drug business of his brother-in-law Dr. John Vick, of Greensboro, North Carolina.
-After Dr. John Vick saw an ad for Vick's Seeds, Richardson began marketing Vick's Family Remedies.
+After Richardson saw an ad for Vick's Seeds, he wanted to use the name "Vick's" because it was short and easy to remember.
+Dr. Vick was happy for his name to be used.
+Richardson began marketing Vick's Family Remedies.
 The basic ingredients of the range included castor oil, liniment, and 'dead shot' vermifuge.
 The most popular remedy was Croup and Pneumonia Salve, which was first compounded in 1891, in Greensboro.
 Richardson formulated Vicks to cure his son’s croup.
 It was introduced in 1905 with the name Vick's Magic Croup Salve and rebranded as VapoRub in 1912 at the instigation of H. Smith Richardson, Lunsford's oldest son; Smith had gained valuable sales and marketing experience while working for a period in New York and Massachusetts after attending college.
 Smith Richardson assumed the presidency of the company in 1919 upon his father's death.